westmere7/Adflow_local/README.md

 - **Drag it straight into another app** — grab the rendered preview and drop it onto a slide, an email draft, a chat window or a folder, and the real animated file lands there.
 This is the only route that hands another application a working animation: the Windows clipboard has no GIF format at all, so **Copy** deliberately copies the frame currently on screen as a still, and says so.
 - **Video settings** — frame rate and bitrate.
 Encoding runs through WebCodecs via the vendored `mediabunny` muxer.
 - **GIF settings** — FPS 10 / 20 / 25 (all divide evenly into GIF's hundredth-of-a-second timing, so playback speed is exact) and palette size 32–256, defaulting to the full 256.
 The palette is quantised from a sample taken across *every* frame, so a photo that arrives late in the animation still gets a say in it.
-- **No encoder, no problem** — GIF needs no video encoder, so it works on browsers that cannot encode H.264.
+- **GIF without a video encoder** — GIF export does not depend on WebCodecs, so it also works where H.264 encoding is unavailable.

 `Esc` cancels a render in progress; a second `Esc` closes the panel.
 The multi-size Export dialog still downloads straight away — previewing six sizes in one small panel would help nobody.

 ---

-## Headline Feature: Local-First, No Accounts
+## Local Storage & Project Files

 Adflow keeps everything on the machine that made it.
 There is no sign-in, no server-side storage and no network traffic beyond loading the app's own files.